 The timing of the programme outlined in our Report is crucial to BL’s survival.

 When the Government announces its intentions about BL, a major effort must be made to ensure that the proposals are fully understood by the employees and that the employees recognize the implications for them.
-A series of meeting will have to be arranged throughout BL at which the new management of BL can explain what the capital expenditure programme means for the future of BL, that the injection of substantial funds from the Government will be dependent stage by stage on progress towards reducing industrial disputes and improving productivity, and that management and trade union representatives have been asked by the Government to set up a new structure of joint councils, committees and conferences to seek agreement on the action required.
+A series of meetings will have to be arranged throughout BL at which the new management of BL can explain what the capital expenditure programme means for the future of BL, that the injection of substantial funds from the Government will be dependent stage by stage on progress towards reducing industrial disputes and improving productivity, and that management and trade union representatives have been asked by the Government to set up a new structure of joint councils, committees and conferences to seek agreement on the action required.

 Is the Editor of the Parkers website and price guide, formerly editor of Classic Car Weekly, and launch editor/creator of Modern Classics magazine.
 Has contributed to various motoring titles including Octane, Practical Classics, Evo, Honest John, CAR magazine, Autocar, Pistonheads, Diesel Car, Practical Performance Car, Performance French Car, Car Mechanics, Jaguar World Monthly, MG Enthusiast, Modern MINI, Practical Classics, Fifth Gear Website, Radio 4, and the the Motoring Independent...